English (ENGL)

 Prerequisites: WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C.

-Advanced rhetorical problem solving and writing to engage public issues.
+Covers advanced rhetorical problem solving and writing to engage public issues.

-ENGL A312 Advanced Technical Writing 3 Credits
+ENGL A312 Technical Writing and Design 3 Credits

 Prerequisites: WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C or WRTG A2W with a minimum grade of C.